open-mmlab/playground/label_anything/readme.md

-# OpenMMLab PlayGround：Label-Studio X SAM 半自动化标注之 Point2Label
+# OpenMMLab PlayGround: Point2Label - Semi-Automated Annotation with Label-Studio and SAM

 This article will introduce a semi-automated annotation approach that combines Label-Studio and SAM (Segment Anything), allowing users to obtain object masks and bounding box annotations by simply clicking a point within the object's area.
 Community users can learn from this method to improve their data annotation efficiency.